iruka87/Java-Inheritance/README.md

 # Java-Inheritance
-This repository comprisses of hierarchical, hybrid, multilevel and multiple inheritance
+This repository comprisses of single, hierarchical, hybrid, multilevel and multiple inheritance